-Blue 449 is now one of two challenger networks under the umbrella of Publicis Media, partnering main networks Starcom and Zenith.
-By the end of 2016, it had 22 offices in 14 markets, with more due to open in 2017.
-Its original core was Walker Media, previously the UK media planning and buying division of M&C Saatchi.
-That unit was originally established as a joint venture with Christine Walker, former head of Zenith Media, before it was bought outright by M&C in 2007.
+Blue 449 is the smaller of two challenger networks under the umbrella of Publicis Media, partnering main networks Starcom and Zenith and another, but larger, challenger Spark Foundry.
+It has offices in 18 markets at present, mainly in Europe, but also the US, China, Australia and the Middle East.
+Its original core was Walker Media, originally the UK-only media planning and buying division of M&C Saatchi.
+That unit started life as a joint venture with Christine Walker, former head of Zenith Media UK, before it was bought outright by M&C in 2007.
 However, the agency began to come under increasing pressure as the UK's largest remaining independent.
 It suffered a blow with the loss of key account Barclays in 2011, and slipped out of the UK's Top Ten media agencies in 2013.
-Finally, M&C agreed to sell control of the agency at the end of 2013 to Publicis Groupe.
-In Mar 2015, Walker adopted the new name Blue 449, becoming the first outpost and global HQ for a new global media network.
+Finally, M&C agreed to sell majority control of the agency at the end of 2013 to Publicis Groupe.
+In 2015, Walker adopted the new name Blue 449, becoming the first outpost and global HQ for a new global media network.
 By late 2015, additional representation had been established in 15 other cities worldwide, including in Australia following the acquisition of local independent Match Media.
-In 2016, Publicis Groupe announced plans to split its existing ZenithOptimedia network, with Optimedia merging with Blue 449.
+In 2016, Publicis Groupe announced plans to split its existing ZenithOptimedia network.
+What was left of Optimedia was absorbed into what was initially called Optimedia Blue 449.
 The Optimedia brand was itself dropped at year's end.
-Andras Vigh is global president.
+Andras Vigh is global president of Blue 449.
+Walker Media's co-founder Phil Georgiadis is global chairman.
 Adbrands does not currently offer a business profile for this company but subscribers may see additional information in the M&C Saatchi profile or access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does Blue 449 handle?
 Find out more from Adbrands Account Assignments